dodevops/terraform-azure-certmanager/README.md

-# Terraform managemen of cert-manager on AKS
+# Terraform management of cert-manager on AKS

 ## Introduction

 This module manages cert-manager on AKS (Azure Kubernetes Service)

-## K8S requirements

-This module requires Kubernetes >= 1.19, see https://cert-manager.io/docs/installation/helm/#option-2-install-crds-as-part-of-the-helm-release

 ## Usage